 There are also:

-Most models have an embedded JetDirect Gigabit Ethernet with IPSec.
-The exception is the basic P4014.
+All models have an embedded JetDirect Gigabit Ethernet with IPSec.

 IPv4/IPv6, Port 9100, LPD, IPP, Secure-IPP, FTP, HTTP, HTTPS, BOOTP/DHCP, DHCPv6, Apple Bonjour, WS Discovery, etc.